oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    ```console
    ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY password;
    ```
-   c.
+   iii.
 Create and activate the master encryption key.

    For a CDB environment, run the following command.